Human mating strategies: Sexual desire

 Evolutionary research often indicates that men have a strong desire for casual sex, unlike women.
 Men are often depicted as wanting numerous female sexual partners to maximize reproductive success.
 Evolutionary mechanisms for short-term mating are evident today.
 Mate-guarding behaviors and sexual jealousy point to an evolutionary history in which sexual relations with multiple partners became a recurrent adaptive problem, while the willingness of modern-day men to have sex with attractive strangers, and the prevalence of extramarital affairs in similar frequencies cross-culturally, are evidence of an ancestral past in which polygamous mating strategies were adopted.

 Flanagan and Cardwell argue that men could not pursue this ideology without willing female partners.
 Every time a man has a new sexual partner, the woman also has a new sexual partner.
 It has been proposed, therefore, that casual sex and numerous sexual partners may also confer some benefit to females.
 That is, they would produce more genetically diverse offspring as a result, which would increase their chances of successfully rearing children to adolescence, or independence.

 Error management theory states that psychological processes should be biased to minimize costs of making incorrect judgments and decisions.
 Since males generally pursue a short-term mating strategy, the costs of not having sexual intercourse is higher than having sexual intercourse.
 Therefore, the cost for a male thinking a female does not desire to engage in sexual intercourse when in fact she does is higher than perceiving a female does want to have sexual intercourse when she actually does not.
 Conversely, since females generally pursue a long-term strategy, the costs of having sexual intercourse is higher than not having sexual intercourse.
 Therefore, the cost for a female of perceiving a male wants to invest when he does not is higher than perceiving a male does not want to invest when in fact he does want to invest.
 Due to these costs, males and females have developed separate psychological mechanisms where males over-perceive female desire for sex and females under-perceive male commitment.
 However, males accurately perceive female commitment and females accurately perceive male sexual interests.

+By comparing the actual numbers of condoms sold each year, the percentage of women of child-bearing age using contraception, and the number of new pregnancies in the United States, data scientist Seth Stephens-Davidowitz came to the conclusion that self-reports tend to overestimate how often people were engaging in sexual intercourse.
+He also found that according to Google search data, it may be more frequent for boyfriends or husbands to withhold sex from their girlfriends or wives than commonly realized.
+Indeed, one of the top complaints about marriages or romantic relationships is the lack or low frequency of sex.